ClickCease

 Alcohol Addiction

-Do you or someone you love have a problem with alcohol?
+Do you or someone you love have a problem with drug or alcohol addiction?

 At Harmony Place, we’re with you every step of the way.
 You have work to do, but you never have to do the work alone.
 We’re meeting where you are and taking you where you want to go.